Eric-Lpcr/AdventOfCode2021/day11/README.md

 I don't use lists comprehensions during the step, the starting matrix evolves step by step.
 That's the reason why I need a `deepcopy` to reset the octopuses after part 1 (just in case the synchronized flash would occur during the 100 part 1 steps).

+Having almost all methods taking the same first parameter made me refactor the solution with a class.
+The code is simpler, and this time I paid a special attention to the class interface by making all internals protected.